nathan-judges/dukestreet/PRD.md

 Font Sizes & Weights: The AI should derive appropriate text- and font- Tailwind classes to match the visual hierarchy and emphasis seen in dss.jpg (e.g., large, bold headings; smaller, lighter taglines; readable body text).

-Font Loading: Utilize Next.js's next/font for efficient loading of these custom fonts.
+Font Loading: Utilize custom font loading for efficient loading of these custom fonts.
 The AI should ensure these fonts are configured in tailwind.config.ts to be easily applied via Tailwind's font-sans (for Archivo) and a custom font utility (for Instrument Serif).

-**Optimized Typography Implementation:**
+Optimized Typography Implementation:

 Hero Title: text-5xl sm:text-7xl lg:text-8xl xl:text-9xl font-instrument-serif font-normal tracking-tight leading-[0.9] sm:leading-[0.85] lg:leading-[0.8] text-white